ABCD-ReproNim/exercises/week_2/week_2_year_2_quiz.md

 <details>
 <summary>Click to see answer</summary>

 Your answer will depend on your operating system/which version of Unix or Linux you are using.
 The answer `cat.txt`, `grep.txt`, `ls.txt` was found using the FreeBSD version of Unix that runs on Mac OSX.
 The answer of `cat.txt`, `ls.txt`, `grep.txt` was found using the version of Linux that runs on CentOS 7 and Fedora 31.
-There are other possibilties, thus all answers to this question are marked as correct.
+There are other possibilities, thus all answers to this question are marked as correct.

 **Possible solutions**